-The framework, which is detailed in a paper published this week in the Energy Law Journal, would provide uniformity to the analysis of manipulative behavior across cases, agencies, statutes and continents, according to economists Shaun Ledgerwood and Dan Harris.
+The framework, which is detailed in a paper published in the Energy Law Journal, would provide uniformity to the analysis of manipulative behavior across cases, agencies, statutes and continents, according to economists Shaun Ledgerwood and Dan Harris.
 It would also assist surveillance and enforcement efforts by identifying the precursors of manipulative trading, they said.

 “While the behavior prohibited by the U.S. and EU statutes is remarkably similar, there is in fact no common standard for defining market manipulation,” said Ledgerwood.
 “Our proposed framework describes manipulation in a manner that could generally harmonize international compliance and enforcement efforts, providing a uniform approach that will more clearly define permissive and prohibited behavior within and across both the U.S. and EU jurisdictions.”

 A market manipulation involves three components, according to the framework proposed by Ledgerwood and Harris: